ai-ptd-dev/ptd-ruby-cli/docs/guides/getting-started.md

-# Getting Started with BasicCli
+# Getting Started with TodoCli

 ## Prerequisites